 Different relaxation techniques include:

 Autogenic training is a system that may stimulate psychological and physical calmness.
-It involves slowing and controlling the breath and teaching the body to respond to verbal instructions.
+It involves slowing and controlling the breath and teaching the body to

 During practice, a person concentrates on the physical sensations of different parts of their body by focusing on the sensations of warmth, heaviness, and relaxation.